-This commitment is measured in terms of storage space and compute time, though not staff effort.
+This contribution earns data rights based on storage space and compute time, though not staff effort.
 The LSST:UK resourcing plan is based on the model described in [9] and [10], and is documented in [2].

 The Rubin Observatory is developing a software suite, called the Rubin Science Platform (RSP), which encapsulates the software required for a Rubin DAC.
 The RSP software is available to IDAC operators and a requirement of a full IDAC.
 Therefore, LSST:UK is planning to run the RSP as the primary interface to DRs and related products.